cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

 - Provide developers with the abstractions and interfaces necessary to define custom evidence messages and types along with their slashing penalties
-- Support the ability to route evidence message to handlers in any module to determine the validity of a submitted equivocation
+- Support the ability to route evidence messages to handlers in any module to determine the validity of submitted misbehaviour
 - Support the ability through governance to modify slashing penalties of any evidence type
 - Querier implementation to support querying params, evidence types, params, and